 What are the nutritional requirements of my senior cat?

-Unlike dogs whose requirements vary, cats require the same amount of energy throughout their adult life.
+Unlike dogs, whose requirements vary, cats require the same amount of energy throughout their adult life.
 Specifically:

-• Cats need a much higher amount of protein than many other animals
+- Cats need a much higher amount of protein than many other animals.

-• Senior cats can find it hard to digest and absorb fats
+- Senior cats can find it hard to digest and absorb fats, so they will require fats that are easier for their bodies to process.

 At what age does my cat become senior?